-However, not all trees are ideal for commercial properties in Greater Chicago.
-You want to choose the right ones to benefit your unique property, whether you manage an office park, an industrial facility, an educational site, a healthcare facility, a retail center, or a homeowner’s association.
+It's important to select the right ones to suit your specific property, whether it's an office park, industrial site, educational institution, healthcare facility, retail center, or homeowners' association.

 Best Trees for Commercial Properties in Chicago